-I have tried about a dozen different ways to track of my expenses, everything from keeping a notebook in my car to creating a custom budget spreadsheet.
+I have tried about a dozen different ways to track my expenses, everything from keeping a notebook in my car to creating a custom budget spreadsheet.
 Nothing stuck.
-And, while there about a hundred finance tracking apps out there, I needed to find something I would actually use.
+And while there are about a hundred finance tracking apps out there, I needed to find something I would actually use.
 Money Manager clicked with me.

 I love this app because it’s a visual representation of my financial health.
 It shows how much I spend on everything from groceries, gas, and student loans each month.
 I can compare it to my monthly income.
 I used to worry about spending too much on gas or going out to dinner.

 After I started using the app, I was relieved to learn I spend about the same amount on gas each month.
 However, I did cut how much I was spending on take-out, and started cooking dinner at home more!